 Greek Minor

-A minor in Greek (GRK) shall consist of any six courses at any level OR any five courses in Greek (GRK) at any level, plus one course in Classics (CLA) at any level.
+Any six courses in Greek (GRK) at any level OR any five courses in Greek (GRK) at any level, plus one course in Classical Studies (CLA) at any level.
 (See course offerings under “Greek.”)

 Latin Minor

-Any six courses in Latin (LAT) at any level OR any five courses in Latin (LAT) at any level, plus one course in Classics (CLA) at any level.
+Any six courses in Latin (LAT) at any level OR any five courses in Latin (LAT) at any level, plus one course in Classical Studies (CLA) at any level.
 (See course offerings under “Latin.”)

 Exploration of great works of ancient Greek and Latin literature, including epic, lyric poetry, drama, philosophical dialogue, and literary criticism.
 Through analysis of these texts in discussion and writing, we consider what it means to be human, the shape of justice and morality, the power of rhetoric, social and political dynamics of gender, race, and class, and strategies of representation.
 Authors read may include Homer, Aeschylus, Sophocles, Euripides, Aristophanes, Plato, Aristotle, Virgil, Ovid, Cicero, Lucretius, Seneca, and others.